Additional Marquette Golden Eagles Basketball Info

 How to Buy Marquette Basketball Tickets

-Ticket King is based in Milwaukee, home to Marquette basketball.
+Ticket King is based in Milwaukee, and we carry the best Marquette tickets in the nation.
 Ordering tickets to all Marquette home and away games is easy.
 The Marquette Golden Eagles home court is none other than the Fiserv Forum.
 Seating is available for all games.
 Follow the Golden Eagles to the big tournament in spring.

 - Use our secure checkout for Mobile ticket delivery.

 - Filter the page by the opponent, home and away games, venue, or dates.